Sarah & Duck

 Sex & Nudity

-This show is designed for very young children and contains no romantic or suggestive content.
+This show is designed for very young children and contains no romantic or sexual themes or content.

 Violence & Gore

-The show focuses on gentle adventures and imaginative play, with no depictions of violence or harm.
+The show focuses on gentle, imaginative adventures with no depiction of violence, conflict, or physical harm.

 Profanity

-The dialogue is entirely clean and appropriate for preschoolers, with no use of any inappropriate language.
+The dialogue in Sarah & Duck is entirely clean and appropriate for young audiences, with no instances of any inappropriate language.

 Alcohol, Drugs & Smoking

-There is no depiction of any substance use, including alcohol, drugs, or smoking.
+There is no depiction or mention of alcohol, drugs, or smoking in this series.

 Frightening Scenes

-The show's tone is consistently calm and reassuring, with no scary or intensely suspenseful moments.
+The show's tone is consistently calm and gentle, with no scary, tense, or disturbing moments for young viewers.

 Key Insights